The Haunted (1991 film)

 The Haunted is a 1991 American made-for-television haunted house film directed by Robert Mandel and starring Sally Kirkland, who received a Golden Globe nomination for her performance.
 The film depicts the events surrounding the Smurl haunting.

 Plot

-Janet Smurl and her family move into an old mansion in the town of Pittston, Pennsylvania, which is rumored to be haunted.
-Indeed, soon family members begin to pursue a variety of threatening phenomena.
+Janet Smurl and her family move into an old duplex in the town of West Pittston, Pennsylvania, which is rumored to be haunted.
+Indeed, soon family members begin to experience a variety of threatening phenomena.
 Strange human shadows wandering around the house, ominous sounds coming through the night, a stench spreading through the house, stains appearing on their own on the walls.
-But Janet cannot come to terms with the fact that someone is persistently forcing the family to leave the mansion.
-Eventually, Janet turns to her neighbors, the Warren family, for help, who seem to know a lot more about the house than they let on.
+But Janet cannot come to terms with the fact that something is persistently forcing the family to leave the house.
+Eventually, Janet turns to paranormal investigators, the Warren's for help, who know a lot more about the supernatural.